 4. Achieving Goal Weights and Maximizing Market Prices

-One of the primary objectives for farmers is to ensure that their cattle reach their optimal market weight before being sold.
-Cattle that are underweight or overweight can receive lower prices at market, directly impacting a farm’s profitability.
-By using digital scales and data analytics, farmers can closely monitor the weight of their cattle, ensuring they meet their target weights at the right time.
+One of the main objectives for farmers is to ensure that cattle reach their maximum market weight before sale.
+Lighter or overweight cattle fetch lower prices in the market, impacting profitability.
+Farmers can weigh cattle periodically using digital scales and data analytics to ensure they reach their target weight at the right time.

 The Importance of Accurate Weighing Systems